 Once you're in, all we need from you is a query plan.

 If you don’t have a plan in JSON format and just want to see what pgMustard can do, select one of the examples and then Submit.

-Once we have your plan, we'll display it back to you as a tree, a timing bar, a table, and (when we can) a representation of your query.
+Once we have your plan, we'll display it back to you as a timing bar, a tree, and a table.

 With the tree, we mirror the indentation of the text plans you may be used to.

-With the table, we try to display the most relevant information for working out what the performance issues are, and what to do next.
+With the table, we try to display the most relevant performance information not already in the reading pane.

 Some options from here are:

-Each operation node is linked to a table row (and query segment where we can), and clicking one will highlight the others
+Each operation node in the timing bar and tree is linked to a table row, and clicking one will highlight the others.

 Click the sections in the reading pane for tips on what to do next, and links to further information where relevant.

 We hope to save you time and effort understanding query plans and working out what to do next!